If you are looking to start a new online store, choosing the right platform is very important. There are various...

 You can simply check the total sales metrics on your preferred analytics platform, and bam, there you are.

 Every e-commerce store owner wants to earn more and wants to sell more.
 You should not think differently.
 But you have to take some concrete steps to make sure you are making more sales.
 Tracking your marketing campaigns can help, but flashing expensive products will not, and it does not.
-If that is happening with you, the best way is to keep a tab on your customers' spending behavior.
+If that is happening to you, the best way is to keep a tab on your customers' spending behavior.
 After this, calculate the Average Order Value depending on the product sales made over a certain period.

 Email marketing has been the talk of the town for almost 10 years now.
 Since the beginning of e-commerce, sending out emails to attract more customers has been a working technique.
 However, if you do not track the right metrics, the chances are that your email conversion rate might never come up.
 You have to track metrics like open rate, bounce rate, unsubscribed rate, and so on to understand how much returns you are getting from your email marketing campaign.